Justin-Reflex/justin-reflex.github.io/20260120-cloudresume.md

 # Step 2 - Create initial AWS Services - S3, Route 53, CloudFront

+Using my previously created AWS account I made for study and exploration, I setup a new S3 bucket as a static website and uploaded the newly created webpage + assets.
+I tested that everything worked by pasting the S3 bucket address directly into a browser.
+Once confirmed, I removed all public access in preparation for using CloudFront as a more secure and faster method of accessing the webpage.
+I bought my domain through Route 53,

 # Step 3 - Create functional visitor counter - DynamoDB, Lambda / API Gateway, JS (with API trigger)

 # Step 4 - Create GenAI Chatbot - Amazon Bedrock, Claude 3 Haiku

 # Step 5 - Create CI/CD Pipeline using GitHub

 <br/><br/>